ThomasBullock/spotify-clone-nest-js/Notes.md

 ls /etc/paths.d
 Summary
 By removing the postgresapp file from /etc/paths.d, you effectively undo the changes made by the original command.
 No further steps are needed.

+Upto page 64

+### 26 Sept

+Added findbyId, delete (tested)
+And Update - this needs to be tested with a proper request body ✅ All endpoints done and tesedt including pagination!